This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How do you pay for things in Guatemala?

 It’s easy to learn your way around different bills and coins in Guatemala, but in a perfect world, you’ll want small change.
-Almost everywhere wants you to pay in cash (or pay a credit card surcharge) and they don’t always have change.
+Almost everywhere wants you to pay in cash and they don’t always have change.

 What’s the weather like?

 Once you leave the mountains, Guatemala is hot year-round.
-Hiking in Peten was hot and my pool at Tikal was very welcome for a midday break.
-And while the oceans aren’t great, I visited the Pacific at Monterrico and the Atlantic in Rio Dulce/Livingston and the water is so warm it’s not even refreshing on those 95-degree days!
+Hiking in Peten was hot and my pool at Tikal was a welcome for a midday break.
+And while the oceans aren’t great, I visited the Pacific at Monterrico and El Paredon and the Atlantic in Rio Dulce/Livingston and the water is so warm it’s not even refreshing on those 95-degree days!

 Best Time to Go to Guatemala